4D Man

-4D Man (also known as The Evil Force in the UK; reissued as Master of Terror in the US) is a 1959 independent American science-fiction film in color by De Luxe, produced by Jack H. Harris (from his original screenplay), directed by Irvin S. Yeaworth Jr., and starring Robert Lansing, Lee Meriwether, and James Congdon.
-The film was released by Universal-International.
+4D Man (released in the UK as The Evil Force) is a 1959 American science-fiction film independently produced by Jack H. Harris (from his original screenplay), directed by Irvin S. Yeaworth Jr., and starring Robert Lansing, Lee Meriwether, and James Congdon.
+The film was released in color by De Luxe via Universal-International on October 7, 1959.
+It was later reissued in 1960 in the US under the title Master of Terror, so it could play as a double feature with Master of Horror (a 1959 retitled Argentinian Edgar Allan Poe anthology).

 Plot

-A brilliant but irresponsible scientist, Dr. Tony Nelson, develops an electronic amplifier that he hopes will allow any object to achieve a fourth-dimensional (4D) state.
-While in this state, any object can pass freely through any other object.
-Tony, however, fails to pay attention to the overload, which sparks an electrical fire that burns down his laboratory.
-This results in the university terminating his contract.
+Brilliant but irresponsible electrodynamics scientist Dr. Tony Nelson develops an electronic amplifier, intending to use it to convert any object into a fourth-dimensional (4D) state, allowing it to pass freely through any other object.
+Tony, however, ignores the overload, which sparks an electrical fire that burns down his laboratory.
 Now unemployed, Tony seeks out his brother, Scott, also a PhD, to help him with his experiment.
-Scott is a researcher in a plant located in West Chester, Pennsylvania, and is working on a material called Cargonite that is so dense that it is impenetrable.
+Scott is a researcher in a plant located in West Chester, Pennsylvania called the Fairview Research Center, and is working on a material called Cargonite that is so dense that it is impenetrable.